gokuls23f2001566/LLMstory/media/README.md

 ### LLM suggests the following analyses:

-Based on the summary statistics provided, there are several further analyses that could yield valuable insights and help deepen your understanding of the dataset.
-Here are some suggestions:
+Based on the provided summary statistics and sample data, here are several suggested analyses that could provide deeper insights into your dataset, as well as recommendations on which columns could be suitable for cluster analysis.

-### Further Analyses
+### Suggested Analyses

 1. **Correlation Analysis**:
-   - Analyze the correlation between the numerical variables (overall, quality, and repeatability) to understand how these variables influence each other.
-A heatmap can visualize these correlations.
+   - Calculate the correlation coefficients between the numerical variables (overall, quality, repeatability) to assess how they relate to one another.
+This can help identify whether higher overall ratings correlate with higher quality ratings, or if there's any relationship with repeatability.

-2. **Groupby Analysis**:
-   - Perform groupby operations to explore how the numerical metrics vary by categorical variables such as language, type, and perhaps 'by' (the creators/actors' names).
-   - For instance, calculate the average overall score, quality, and repeatability by language or type to see if specific languages or types perform significantly
+2. **Descriptive Statistics by Categories**:
+   - Perform group-wise descriptive statistics (like mean, median, and standard deviation) for 'overall', 'quality', and 'repeatability' based on the 'language' and 'type

 ## Missing Values